JRR3/toomanycells/README.md

    ```
    tmc_obj.store_outputs()
    ```
-   This call will generate a PDF of the tree and a DOT file for the graph, two CSV files that describe the clusters, and the information of each node, and a JSON file that describes the tree structure.
+   This call will generate a PDF of the tree and a DOT file for the graph, two CSV files that describe the clusters and the information of each node, and a JSON file that contains the tree structure.
 If you already have a DOT file and only want to plot the tree and store the information of each node, you can use the following call
    ```
    tmc_obj.store_outputs(load_dot_file=True)
    ```